ProgrammeVitam/vitam-ui/cas/cas-server/README.md

 # SAML metadata generation

 1) Retrieval of the IdP metadata, IdP metadata are ignored, so test metdata can be used instead
-2) Creation of a keystore for the IdP: `keytool -genkeypair -alias idp-test -keypass password -keystore idp-test-keystore.jks -storepass password -keyalg RSA -keysize 2048 -validity 3650`
+2) Creation of a keystore for the IdP: `keytool -genkeypair -alias idp-test -keypass password -keystore idp-test-keystore.p12 -storepass password -keyalg RSA -keysize 2048 -validity 3650`
 3) Generation of the SP metadata using the `GenerateSpMetadata` class (in `api-iam-server`) and saving into a file